All Models are Wrong, but Many are Useful: Learning a Variable's Importance by Studying an Entire Class of Prediction Models Simultaneously: Conclusion

 \section{Conclusion}

 In this article, we propose MCR as the upper and lower limit on how important a set of variables can be to any well-performing model in a class.
 In this way, MCR provides a more comprehensive and robust measure of importance than traditional importance measures for a single model.
 We derive bounds on MCR, which motivate our choice of point estimates.
-We also derive connections between permutation importance, U-statistics, and conditional causal effects.
-We apply MCR in a dataset of criminal recidivism, in order to help inform the characteristics of the proprietary model COMPAS.
+We also derive connections between permutation importance, U-statistics, conditional variable importance, and conditional causal effects.
+We apply MCR in a data set of criminal recidivism, in order to help inform the characteristics of the proprietary model COMPAS.

 Several exciting areas remain open for future research.
-One research direction closely related to our current work is the development of MCR computation procedures for other model classes and loss functions.
-We have shown that, in model classes for which minimizing the standard loss is a convex optimization problem, computing $\widehat{MCR}_{-}$ can often be reduced to a series of convex optimization problems.
-General computation procedures for $\widehat{MCR}_{+}$ are still an open research area, and may depend on methods for difference in convex (DC) programming problems.
-Additional computational challenges exist in calculating MCR for model classes where globally minimizing even the standard loss is not tractable, as in neural networks.
+One research direction closely related to our current work is the development of exact or approximate MCR computation procedures for other model classes and loss functions.
+We have shown that, for model classes where minimizing the empirical loss is a convex optimization problem, MCR can be conservatively computed via a series of convex optimization problems.
+Further, we have shown that computing $\widehat{MCR}_{-}$ is often no more challenging that minimizing the empirical loss over a reweighted sample.
+General computation procedures for MCR are still an open research area.

 Another direction is to consider MCR for variable selection.
 If $MCR_{+}$ is small for a variable, then no well-performing predictive model can heavily depend on that variable, indicating that it can be eliminated.